Home » Crafts » Wine Bottle | Solar Lights

 As an Amazon Associate, I earn from qualifying purchases.

-During my first year camping, I went to Patoka Lake Indiana with friends.
-We had spent the afternoon at the beach with the dogs and were really a hot mess.
+During my first year camping, I went to Patoka Lake, Indiana, with friends.
+We had spent the afternoon at the beach with the dogs and were a hot mess.
 On the way back to the campsite, we stopped off at the winery.
-Between the three of us we couldn’t come up with much money, and nobody had a credit or debit card on them.
-The friends went in to “shop” while I stayed in the car with the pups.
+Between the three of us, we couldn’t come up with much money, and nobody had a credit or debit card on them.
+The friends went inside to “shop” while I stayed in the car with the pups.
 I don’t drink, and if I did, I’m sure it wouldn’t be wine!
-The bartender felt so bad for the ladies, she ended up giving them a couple of wine glasses, and opened the bottle for them because I don’t have a corkscrew in the camper.
+The bartender felt so bad for the ladies that she ended up giving them a couple of wine glasses and opened the bottle for them because we didn’t have a corkscrew back in the camper.

 wine bottle label